 or neglected or behavioral issues that always go above and beyond

 normal vetting expenses.
-For any of you who would like to help as well
+If you who would like to help

 with monthly donations be it in memory of a loved one or otherwise